dhis2/dhis2-docs/src/commonmark/en/content/implementation/localization-of-dhis2.md

 > - **APP: Server-Side Resources**, if required.
 For Tracker Capture this is **not required**.

 Within the projects we have resources, which represent localization files in the source code.
-In order to support multiple DHIS2 versions, with the same localization files, the _branch_ is associated with each instance of the file.
+In order to support multiple DHIS2 versions, with the same localization files, the _version_ is associated with each instance of the file.
 So, for **APP: Data Visualizer** the list of resources looks like this in the Web Editor:

 ![](resources/images/implementation_guide/transifex_data_vis.jpg)